 - Eating just one piece of average-sized fruit can be a delicious and satisfying snack that hearkens back to your hunter-gatherer days.
 One apple, banana, orange, or pear can be truly satisfying.
 A banana is about 100 calories, making it perfect for a snack on the go.

 - Portion: Once piece of average-sized fruit, or two pieces of small fruit.
-Certain fruits are higher in calories than others, but for the most part if you’re eating whole fruit (not juice) you’re probably ok.
+Certain fruits are higher in calories than others, but if you’re eating whole fruit (not juice) you’re probably ok.

 Greek Yogurt with Berries